ASavageSwan/DataCenter-CustomItemSaver/README.md

    - Close the game once you reach the main menu.

 3. **Install the Mod:**
-   - Download the `SaveItems.dll`.
+   - Download the `CustomItemSaver.zip`.
+   - Extach the zip file
-   - Place `SaveItems.dll` into the `Mods` folder in your game directory.
+   - Place `CustomItemSaver.dll` into the `Mods` folder in your game directory.

 4. **Verify Installation:**
    - Launch the game.
-The MelonLoader console should show `Saved Items Mod` has loaded successfully.
+The MelonLoader console should show `Custom Item Saver Mod` has loaded successfully.
 ---

 ## 🎮 How to Use